These haunted places in the Philippines might shake things up—literally

 Baker Hall, University of the Philippines Los Baños, Laguna

 Underneath UP Los Baños’ Baker Hall is a tunnel that acted as a passageway for prisoners of war.
 Meanwhile, the building itself, occupied by the Japanese, was an internment camp for these Americans and allied POWs.
-Supposedly, the ghosts of garroted prisoners appear all the time.
+Supposedly, the ghosts of garroted prisoners appear all the time the reason why it is known as one of the haunted places in the Philippines.

 Balete Drive, Quezon City